Regulating Pipeline Abandonment

-5.2.6 Canada Labour Code (CLC) Assurance of Voluntary Compliance
+5.2.4 Canada Labour Code (CLC) Assurance of Voluntary Compliance (AVC)

 The National Energy Board (NEB) regulates interprovincial and international pipelines in the Canadian public interest.
 Our goals include keeping facilities safe and secure, protecting the environment, and respecting Canadians’ rights and interests.

-In 2009, the NEB's Land Matters Consultation Initiative (LMCI), a public forum to discuss various landowner concerns, generated a report, in part identifying the need for clarification on how pipeline abandonment is monitored.
+In 2009, the NEB conducted consultation on landowner concerns and generated a report, in part identifying the need for clarification on how pipeline abandonment is monitored.
 This document has been prepared in response to this need.

-The NEB has a comprehensive compliance program for regulating facilities throughout and until the end of a pipeline's lifecycle.
-We hold companies accountable to the public during construction, post-construction, operation and abandonment.
+The NEB has a comprehensive compliance program for regulating facilities throughout a pipeline’s lifecycle.
+We hold companies accountable to the public during construction, post- construction, operation and abandonment.

-The NEB's role in making sure companies take proper actions in the process of abandoning a pipeline and monitoring it post-abandonment is carried out through various compliance tools and measures including:
+The NEB’s role in making sure companies take proper actions in the process of abandoning a pipeline and monitoring it post-abandonment is carried out through various compliance tools and measures including:

-The NEB compliance role ends when the pipeline abandonment project is completed and all NEB-imposed conditions are satisfied.
+The NEB compliance role does not end when the pipeline abandonment project is completed and all NEB-imposed conditions are satisfied.
 Any part of the pipeline left exposed or in the ground will require perpetual care by the company or its successor, as well as regulatory oversight by the NEB.

 If you have additional questions or concerns you can contact NEB staff toll free at 1-800-899-1265 about any issues of interest.

 The abandonment phase of a pipeline lifecycle begins when the pipeline company decides that it will permanently cease to provide service on a pipeline route, and applies for abandonment of the pipeline or connected facilities.
-An abandoned pipeline may be removed from the ground, or it may be cleaned, treated and left in the ground.
+Abandoned pipe may be removed from the ground, or it may be cleaned, treated and left in the ground.
 There may be sections of the pipeline that are proposed to be removed and other sections to remain in place.
 Surface facilities may be dismantled or reused for other purposes.
-Prior to this, the company may have temporarily stopped using the pipeline, or "deactivated" it.
-An application for abandonment means that the company has decided to permanently stop using that pipeline and is seeking leave to "abandon the operation of a pipeline" (according to section 74 of the NEB Act).
+Prior to this, the company may have temporarily stopped using the pipeline or “deactivated” it.
+An application for abandonment means that the company has decided to permanently stop using that pipeline and is seeking leave to “abandon the operation of a pipeline” (according to section 74 of the NEB Act).

 Section 24 of the NEB Act requires a public hearing for abandonment applications.
 The public hearing may be a written process and may include an oral portion.
-If the NEB allows the abandonment, it may impose conditions that must be met before abandonment of the operation of the pipeline is considered complete.
+If the NEB grants leave to abandon, it may impose conditions that must be met before abandonment of the operation of the pipeline is considered complete.
 The NEB may also impose conditions that apply to the pipeline as long as it remains in the ground.
 To verify that the company meets these conditions and other legal requirements, NEB Inspection Officers and Canada Labour Code Safety Officers may conduct compliance inspections, review submissions required by the NEB and conduct audits related to the abandonment activities.

 Once all of the NEB-ordered conditions for the physical aspects of an abandonment project are met, the risk to public safety, property and the environment are to be at a level that is acceptable in the public interest.
 At this point, the company or its successor is required to monitor the pipeline and provide post-abandonment care (conduct monitoring and take corrective action for any issues).
 The NEB will continue to oversee and regulate the abandoned pipe or facility.

 There is a difference between pipeline abandonment and pipeline decommissioning.
-For further information see the NEB website at www.neb-one.gc.ca for Amendments to the Guidance Notes for the Decommissioning Provisions under the National Energy Board Onshore Pipeline Regulations, 1999 (OPR) and National Energy Board Processing Plant Regulations (PPR) and Guidance Notes and Exemption Order - Decommissioning Provisions.
+For further information see the NEB website at www.neb-one.gc.ca for Amendments to the Guidance Notes for the Decommissioning Provisions under the National Energy Board Onshore Pipeline Regulations and National Energy Board Processing Plant Regulations and NEB Filing Manual to clarify and include requirements on decommissioning.